seanmonstar/seanmonstar.github.io/_posts/tumblr/2014-04-01-please-replace-credit-cards.md

 - bestof
 tumblr_url: https://seanmonstar.com/post/81400378235/please-replace-credit-cards
 ---
 Technology has greatly improved things this past decade.
 It’s peculiar that messaging nonsense has seen so much work, but something that quite literally costs people money continues to be so flawed.
 I’m talking about credit cards.
-It’s worth pointing out that I’m not a security researcher, just a concerned citizen.<sup id="fnref:1"><a href="#fn:1" class="footnote-ref" role="doc-noteref">1</a></sup>
+It’s worth pointing out that I’m not a security researcher, just a concerned citizen.[^1]

 The flaw is a fundamental part of the design: for every charge, we must give the entire card number to the seller.
 That card number is **everything**.
 It gives all the information and power to charge as much money as the recipient wants.
 Holy carps.
 The sellers don’t charge as much as they want, because that would be illegal, and they’d lose their merchant account.
 Still, employees could keep the number and sell it.
 Or, more likely, as sellers keep a record of the number, hackers can steal them, and get all the moneys.
 Until you notice, report fraud, and the banks just swallow it.